 A comprehensive EMR can make all the difference.
 Custom reporting can change the way you look at data and might even shed light on issues you were unaware of.
 Below are some tips, pivotal metrics and more details on EMR reporting functions that can show where your practice stands and what improvements can be made for continuous growth.

 Monitoring therapist productivity can reveal where improvements can be made with personnel, time management and patient care.
 Most EMRs offer reports that show appointments broken down by appointments attended, no-shows and cancelled appointments.
-With A2C Medical, which offers more than 200 report options, you can go further.
+With Fusion, which offers more than 200 report options, you can go further.
 For example, many owners often look at no show cancelation rates, but have you ever considered looking at no show / cancelation rates for established patients versus first visits?
 By diving deeper, you can see no show rates for patients that actually know the therapist which might tell another story.

 Other important metrics to track with reporting include: